Expand the section navigation mobile menu

 Elections Commission

-The Elections commission is a group of students working with the Administrative Assistant during the election season.
+The Elections Commission is a group of students working with the Internal Affairs Director during the election season.
 The Commission is responsible for various tasks related to the candidates throughout the elections in addition to events such as the Elections Kickoff, and the President and Vice President debates.
 Contact the OUSC general email at [email protected]

 Judiciary Committee

 The Judiciary Committee serves as the judicial branch of the congress.
-As such, it is responsible for making sure that the congress is following the rules and regulations outlined in our constitution and bylaws.
-Typically the committee convenes on a weekly basis to review any absences filed by legislators, and discuss the current happenings of the congress.
+As such, it is responsible for making sure that Congress is following the rules and regulations outlined in our constitution and bylaws.
+Typically the committee convenes on a weekly basis to review any absences filed by legislators and discuss the current happenings of the Congress.
 When needed, the judiciary committee is responsible for bringing together the official court, which will pass judgment on issues regarding the constitution.
-Contact the OUSC general email at [email protected].
+For more information, please contact the Judiciary Chair at [email protected].

 Research and Review Committee